TrueLayer/truelayer-java/examples/quarkus-mvc/README.md

 ## Requirements

-To run the project it is enough to have Java 11 installed with  with `JAVA_HOME` environment variable configured appropriately;
+To run the project it is enough to have Java 11 installed with  with `JAVA_HOME` environment variable configured appropriately.

 ## Configuration